 Applies To: Windows Server, Semi-Annual Channel

-As described in Window Server Semi-annual Channel Overview, the next release of Windows Server is offering a new option: the Semi-annual Channel.
+As described in Window Server Semi-Annual Channel Overview, Windows Server, version 1709 is offering a new option: the Semi-Annual Channel.

 If you're already running Nano Server, this servicing model will be familiar, since it is already serviced by the Current Branch for Business (CBB) model.
 Windows Server's new Semi-Annual Channel is just a new name for the same model.
 In this model, feature update releases of Nano Server are expected two to three times per year.

 - Nano Server has been optimized for .NET Core applications.

 - Nano Server is even smaller than the Windows Server 2016 version.

-- Windows PowerShell, .NET Core, and WMI are no longer included by default, but you can include PowerShell and .NET Core container packages when building your container.
+- PowerShell Core, .NET Core, and WMI are no longer included by default, but you can include PowerShell Core and .NET Core container packages when building your container.

 - There is no longer a servicing stack included in Nano Server.
 Microsoft publishes an updated Nano container to Docker Hub that you redeploy.